La Barranca (valley)

 View of the Valle de la Barranca from the vicinity of Bola del Mundo.
 Photo taken in winter.

 Recreational area of the Valle de la Barranca with La Maliciosa (2227 m) visible in the background.
 Photo taken in autumn.

 View of the Barranca road and the peak of La Maliciosa, spring 2010.

 La Barranca valley is a mountain valley located at the foothills of Bola del Mundo (Alto de Guarramillas) (2265 m) and La Maliciosa (2227 m), within the Sierra de Guadarrama (a mountain range part of the Sistema Central).
 Administratively, it lies within the municipal boundaries of Navacerrada and Becerril de la Sierra, in the northwest of the Community of Madrid, Spain.
 The valley is home to a dense forest of Scots pine through which flows a mountain river, the Samburiel —a tributary of the Manzanares river—held back by two small dams, the Pueblo de Navacerrada Dam and the Air Force Dam, before emptying into the Navacerrada Dam.

 Access and Infrastructure

 Access to the Valle de la Barranca is provided by the regional M-607 road, located shortly after the roundabout at the entrance to the town of Navacerrada.
 Near the end of the road are the ruins of a former tuberculosis hospital, which temporarily functioned as a residential facility for individuals with mental disabilities.
 The main structure is currently in an advanced state of disrepair, although one of its annex buildings has been recently renovated and repurposed as a hospitality school.
 However, it is planned to demolish it due to its state of neglect.

-At the terminus of the road, adjacent to the first dam, there is a car park and the La Barranca Hotel.
-An unpaved forest track extends from the hotel, ascending to the M-601 road (which leads to the Puerto de Navacerrada) and passing by the Fuente de la Campanilla.
-Before reaching the site of the former residence, on the grounds of what was once the INP Employees’ Residence, a firefighter barracks is situated, dedicated to preventing and fighting forest fires.
-Notably, the access road was paved in 1982 in preparation for the FIFA World Cup to accommodate the French national football team, who were lodged at the La Barranca Hotel.